Mystery Science Theater 3000: Reception and legacy

-In 2004, the show was listed as in a featured TV Guide article, "25 Top Cult Shows Ever!", and included a sidebar which read, "Mike Nelson, writer and star (replacing creator Joel Hodgson), recently addressed a college audience: 'There was nobody over the age of 25.
+In 2004, the show was listed as number 11 in a featured TV Guide article, "25 Top Cult Shows Ever!", and included a sidebar which read, "Mike Nelson, writer and star (replacing creator Joel Hodgson), recently addressed a college audience: 'There was nobody over the age of 25.
 I had to ask, "Where are you seeing this show?"
-I guess we have some sort of timeless quality.'"
+I guess we have some sort of timeless quality.
 Three years later, TV Guide rewrote the article, and bumped MST3K to #13.
 In 2007, the show was listed as one of Time magazine's "100 Best TV Shows of All-Time" (it was also chosen as one of the magazine's top 10 shows of 1990).

 In 2012, the show was listed as #3 in Entertainment Weeklys "25 Best Cult TV Shows from the Past 25 Years", with the comment that "MST3K taught us that snarky commentary can be way more entertaining than the actual media."

 The 2017 relaunch was met with critical acclaim; as of 2025, the first revival season has a 100% rating on Rotten Tomatoes.